 Strengths N/A When migrant students enter, teachers use benchmark assessments to assess students strengths and weaknesses and plan instruction/resources based on their individual needs.

-NEEDS IDENTIFICATION AND ROOT CAUSE ANALYSIS

-Title I, Part C - Education of Migratory Children - Describe your LEA's strengths and challenges in meeting the unique educational needs of its migratory students, preschoolers, dropouts, and out-of-school youth.
-(Responses from an LEA served through the Abraham Baldwin Agricultural College [ABAC] consortium are needed in order to develop consortium services, including those LEAs without currently identified children.
-If no migrant children have been enrolled for the past three consecutive years, the LEA should state this to explain why strengths and challenges cannot be identified.)

-Challenges N/A

-Title I, Part A and Title I, Part D - Neglected and Delinquent Children

-Strengths N/A Challenges N/A

-Title II, Part A - Supporting Effective Instruction

-Strengths Webster County School District has very limited teacher turn-over.
+Challenges N/A Title I, Part A and Title I, Part D - Neglected and Delinquent Children Strengths N/A 3 Challenges N/A Title II, Part A - Supporting E ffective Instruction Strengths Webster County School District has very limited teacher turn-over.
 If we have teachers leave, it is usually due to retiring or relocation.
-Administration has had 1 turnover in the last 10 years due to retirement.
 Professional Learning for teachers, staff and leaders planned to meet identified needs of the district.
-New Teacher Mentors Vertical and Horizontal Team Meetings

-Challenges Location of district and limited businesses/industry for jobs for family members With modification of school year calendar to 148 student days (longer days), teachers are limited for professional learning which occurs during school time.
-Middle and High school teachers (content area) have no peers teaching the same subject/grade.
+New Teacher Mentors Vertical, Horizontal and Data Team Meetings vertical, Horizontal and Data Team Meetings Challenges Location of district and limited businesses/industry for jobs for family members With modification of school year calendar to 148 student days (longer days), teachers are limited for professional learning which occurs during school time same subject/grade.

+Middle and High school teachers (content area) have no peers teaching the